 6.2.1.
 Early Versions¶

 1998-08-20: First version.

 select() function was introduced.

 1998-09-10: New video standard interface.

 this flag if they intend to access controls only, as opposed to capture

 identifiers are now ordinals instead of flags, and the

 1998-09-28: Revamped video standard.
 Made video controls individually enumerable.

-id field was removed from struct
+id field was removed from

 video_standard and the color subcarrier fields were